Carmel, New York

 The historic Putnam County Courthouse in Carmel was built in 1814.
 Just recently, in 2008, a new courthouse was constructed next door to the historic building, but luckily, the original remains in all its glory.
 Guideposts magazine originated in Carmel.
 An interesting fact about Carmel is that Lake Gleneida in the center of town was formed by ice age glaciers!

-Contact our office toll free at (888) 761-7633 to schedule an appointment for your free consultation or visit our websites at www.injurylawny.com or www.dwilawnewyork.com.
-Our law office is approximately 30 miles from the Carmel Town Hall, and directions can be accessed here.
+Contact our office at (914) 428-7386 to schedule an appointment for your free consultation or visit our websites at www.injurylawny.com or www.dwilawnewyork.com.
+Our law office is approximately 30 miles from the Carmel Town Hall, and directions can be accessed by clicking here.